Introduction to Multi-Armed Bandits: Repeated hidden exploration

 \LinesNotNumbered \SetAlgoLined

+\begin{remark} \RepeatedHE can be seen as a reduction from bandit algorithms to BIC bandit algorithms.
+The simplest version always chooses arm $2$ in exploration rounds, and (only) provides non-adaptive exploration.
+For better regret bounds, \ALG needs to perform adaptive exploration, as per Chapter~\ref{ch:IID}. \end{remark}

-Each round $t>N_0$ of this algorithm can be interpreted as a call to \HiddenExploration with signal $\mS_t$, the history of all previous exploration rounds (including the first $N_0$ rounds).
-The ``exploration function" executes one round of algorithm \ALG.
-The resulting recommendation $\rec_t$ is then determined by $\mS_t$ and the random seed of \ALG, as required by the specification of \HiddenExploration.
+Each round $t>N_0$ can be interpreted as \HiddenExploration with signal $\mS_t$, where the ``target function" executes one round of algorithm \ALG.
+Note that $\rec_t$ is determined by $\mS_t$ and the random seed of \ALG, as required by the specification of \HiddenExploration.
 Thus, Lemma~\ref{BIC:lm:basic} applies, and yields the following corollary in terms of $G_t = \E[\mu_2-\mu_1 \mid \mS_t]$, the posterior gap given signal $\mS_t$.